chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/sync/github.md

 ## Platform Sync

+{% Banner type="note" title="Team & Enterprise only" %}
+Platform Sync is only available on Chroma Cloud [Team and Enterprise plans](https://trychroma.com/pricing).
+{% /Banner %}

 1. **Prerequisites**

-    This walkthrough assumes that you have an existing GitHub App that has been installed into at least one non-empty GitHub account or organization.
+    This walkthrough assumes that you have already [created a GitHub App](https://docs.github.com/en/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps) and installed it into at least one GitHub account or organization.

+    The GitHub App must have read-only access to the “Contents” and “Metadata” permissions listed under “Repository permissions.”
+These permissions ensure Chroma can index repositories authorized on the GitHub app.

+    {% MarkdocImage lightSrc="/sync/gh-contents.png" darkSrc="/sync/gh-contents.png" alt="GitHub App contents" /%}

+    {% MarkdocImage lightSrc="/sync/gh-metadata.png" darkSrc="/sync/gh-metadata.png" alt="GitHub App metadata" /%}

 2. **Setup**